JonmarCorpuz/SecondBrain/Kubernetes/Services.md

 * Provides built-in load balancing across Pods
 * Allows clients to interact with applications that are running within Pods in your cluster
 * Service abstraction enables you to decouple frontends from backends
-* The set of Pods targeted by a Service is usually determined by a [selector](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#:~:text=Via%20a%20label%20selector%2C%20the%20client/user%20can%20identify%20a%20set%20of%20objects.%20The%20label%20selector%20is%20the%20core%20grouping%20primitive%20in%20Kubernetes.)
+* The set of Pods targeted by a Service is usually determined by a [selector](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#:~:text=Via%20a%20label%20selector%2C%20the%20client/user%20can%20identify%20a%20set%20of%20objects.%20The%20label%20selector%20is%20the%20core%20grouping%20primitive%20in%20Kubernetes.) that you define